UNIVERSITY OF PITTSBURGH

 OVERVIEW OF FELLOWSHIP

 The Department of Otolaryngology at the University of Pittsburgh Medical Center offers a one-year fellowship program in advanced rhinology and skull base surgery.
 This training provides a comprehensive experience in the management of complex sinonasal disorders, sinonasal malignancy, and skull base/orbital pathology.
-The faculty at our high-volume center routinely perform more than 650 surgical cases per year.
-The surgical experience during this year focuses on revision endoscopic sinus surgery, nasal airway surgery, and advanced endoscopic and open frontal sinus surgery, CSF leak repair, endoscopic sinonasal tumor resections, endoscopic endonasal skull base surgery for basic and complex skull base lesions, advanced reconstruction techniques, and management of orbital pathology.
+The faculty at our high-volume center routinely perform more than 850 surgical cases per year.
+The surgical experience during this year focuses on primary and revision endoscopic sinus surgery, nasal airway surgery, advanced endoscopic and open frontal sinus surgery, CSF leak repair, endoscopic sinonasal tumor resections, endoscopic endonasal skull base surgery for basic and complex skull base lesions, advanced reconstruction techniques, and management of orbital pathology.
 This fellowship program is designed to prepare an individual for an academic career in rhinology and cranial base surgery.

-As an Instructor in Otolaryngology, the fellow will be actively involved in the educational rhinology curriculum.
-Teaching opportunities include didactic lectures, resident training, and mentoring other trainees on research projects.
+The fellow will be actively involved in the rhinology and skull base educational curriculum.
+Teaching opportunities include didactic lectures, direct resident training, and mentoring other trainees on research projects.
 The fellow will also benefit from a structured curriculum including weekly Skull Base Film Conference, monthly Interesting Case Conference, and quarterly Journal Club.
 The fellow will also serve as an integral member of the skull base team by participating as a lab instructor in the Endoscopic Endonasal Surgery of the Skull Base CME Course which provides the fellow with an opportunity to interface with leaders in the field of rhinology and skull base surgery.

 FELLOWSHIP DESCRIPTION